-Do Dogs Really get Dandruff?
+Do Dogs Really Get Dandruff?

 Yes, they do!
 Like their human companions, dogs experience dandruff when dead skill cells flake off at a more prolific rate than usual, settling on the fur or hair on your pet's body.
 In dogs, these dry flakes tend to accumulate on the back (particularly near the tail), and you might even notice them when you're petting or scratching your dog.

 Just like your own skin, your dog's skin has glands that produce iul (sebum), which helps to keep the skin hydrated and supple.
 If the glands over-produce sebum, this can lead to imbalances and dandruff.
-Dogs can experience both forms of seborrheic dermatitis: seborrhea sica (dry) and seborrhea (oily).
+Dogs can experience both forms of seborrheic dermatitis: seborrhea sicca (dry) and seborrhea (oily).

 Causes of Dog Dandruff

 Any breed of dog can experience dandruff, and it can stem from a number of causes including genetic conditions (e..g primary seborrhea, seen in Basset Hounds and Cocker spaniels), but is often caused by factors impacting the dog's environment or health.

 Although not exhaustive, here are some common causes of dandruff in dogs:

 Dogs are more prone to dry skin in winter months, just like their human families; in areas where central ('forced') heat is the main source of warming the home, the issue can be worsened.
 If your pooch seems to be flaky in the winter, dry air could be the cause.